Airbnb In Dublin: Short-Term Rental Airbnb Regulations In 2025

 • You will need to notify the Dublin Council with your notification form – Form 15.

-Hosts must declare income from short-term lets to Revenue.
+Hosts in the city must declare their rental income and pay the appropriate taxes.
 Different rules apply to primary and secondary residences.

 Reporting Obligations to Irish Revenue